Two rhythms and a sharpened pencil: how art can help us heal and make sense of the world

 This article is brought to you thanks to the collaboration of The European Sting with the World Economic Forum.

-- Icelandic film director Hrund Gunnsteinsdottir reflects on how art can help us heal and make sense of the world.
+- Icelandic film director Hrund Gunnsteinsdottir reflects on how art can connect with our inner selves to help us make sense of the world’.

 - In today’s uncertain times, the healing power of art is more important than ever before.

-- This article is published as part of the World Economic Forum’s Centred-Self series, engaging voices from the Forum’s Cultural Leaders and Schwab Foundation community to catalyse a culture of wellbeing for social change.
+- This article is published as part of the Centred-Self series, drawing on the voices and perspectives of the World Economic Forum’s Cultural Leaders and Schwab Foundation community to catalyse a culture of wellbeing for social change.

 Back in the early 1970s, artist John Baldessari did The Pencil Story.
 As he explained, his pencil was producing blurry and indistinct lines, but he revived it by sharpening it.
 He paid closer attention to what he had been paying attention to for a long time – and this time, he acted on it.
 This time, he felt compelled to sharpen it.